 University of South Dakota, South Dakota’s Flagship University, is an affordable, nationally ranked, public research institution with a small-town feel.
 Students benefit from small class sizes and a student-to-faculty ratio of 15:1.
 Vermillion serves as a very safe, welcoming, and walkable home for students, and has the highest percentage of college students of any town in America, according to City Lab.
 The diverse student body offers plenty of opportunities to make new friends, and the International Office provides comprehensive support such as airport transfers and regional trips to the scenic Black Hills, among other destinations.

 Bachelor Courses in English

 Arts & Sciences, Business, Education, Fine Arts, Pre-Law.
 Students taking a full course load normally register for 12-15 semester credit hours, which represents 4-5 courses each meeting 3 hours per week.
+As a liberal arts institution, USD encourages students to explore courses outside of their typical field of study, if approved to do so by their home institution.
 For course information, click here.

 Note: Enrollment in dental hygiene courses is not possible; enrollment in some courses in the health sciences may be limited.

 Arts & Sciences, Business, Education, Fine Arts.
 Students taking a full course load normally register for 9-12 semester credit hours, which represents 3-4 courses each meeting 3 hours per week.
 For course information, click here.
 Please note that there are no master-level programs closed to exchange students; however, exact possibilities depend on course rotations, in-person courses, etc.